 Dr Faith Taylor is a physical geographer with interests in geographic information systems (GIS), spatial modelling, statistics and natural hazards.
 She is a Lecturer in Physical Geography Education in the Department of Geography.

 Faith has a MSc in Environmental Modelling, Monitoring and Management and a PhD from King's College London.
 Her PhD thesis focused on statistical patterns in triggered landslide event inventories and the development of a landslide road impact model.

 Between 2015 and 2017, she undertook two post-doctoral research positions at King’s College London, with a focus on hazard and risk in towns and cities in the Global South.
 These projects were ‘Urban Africa Risk Knowledge’ and ‘Why we Disagree about Resilience’.

-Between 2017 and 2019 she was a Lecturer in GIS at the University of Portsmouth.
+Between 2017 and 2019 she was a Lecturer in Geographic Information System (GIS) at the University of Portsmouth.

 - Natural Hazards

 - Free Open Source GIS (FOSS-GIS)

 Faith's research looks at the development and use of spatial and statistical models for natural hazards, particularly in the urban Global South.
 Previous research includes: 1) developing a spatial model of road infrastructure network disruptions from triggered landslide events; 2) assessing multi-hazard infrastructure risk in urban Africa; and 3) qualitative GIS techniques to visualise resilience in informal settlements.